Inhumans: Ultimate Marvel

-The Inhumans made their debut in the Ultimate Marvel Universe in Ultimate Fantastic Four Annual #1 (2005).
-It begins with two mountain climbers reached the walls of their city, Atillan, in the Himalayas when they are turned back with their memories erased.
+The Inhumans made their debut in the Ultimate Marvel Universe in Ultimate Fantastic Four Annual No. 1 (2005).
+It begins with two mountain climbers reached the walls of their city, Attilan, in the Himalayas when they are turned back with their memories erased.
 The Inhumans made themselves known to the Fantastic Four when a member of their royalty, Crystal, fled to New York after being ordered to marry Black Bolt's brother Maximus.
-Johnny came across Crystal and attempted to save her from two royal guards from Atillan who were trying to capture her.
+Johnny came across Crystal and attempted to save her from two royal guards from Attilan who were trying to capture her.
 Beaten, Crystal took him back to the Baxter Building, and revealed herself to the Fantastic Four.
-She left behind her dog Lockjaw, who had the ability to teleport the Fantastic Four to Atillan.
+She left behind her dog Lockjaw, who had the ability to teleport the Fantastic Four to Attilan.
 Once their presence was discovered, the city was stripped of its advanced technology and destroyed by Black Bolt, and the Inhumans, including Crystal, relocated.
 They are hinted to have relocated to the Moon.

 The Ultimate Marvel version of Attilan is quite different in appearance from the Marvel Universe version, like a giant wasp's nest crossed with a Gothic cathedral.
 Ultimate Crystal, Lockjaw, and Black Bolt are similar to their counterparts; Medusa is depicted as having actual snakes for hair, like her mythical namesake.
 Gorgon is female, Karnak projects energy blasts (though he can still sense weaknesses and pressure points), Triton has a more squid-like appearance, and Maximus is a somewhat effete courtier, whom Crystal describes as "preening" and a "peacock".
 Other Inhumans shown include Tri-clops, with clairvoyant vision (including the power to see the invisible), Densitor (Maximus' flunky, who can presumably increase his strength, durability and mass, enough to become fireproof) and an unnamed Inhuman who can produce a swarm of insect-like flying creatures from his body.
 They claimed that their city had remained secret for 10,000 years, which makes their ancestors contemporaries with Ultimate Marvel's Atlantis.